DanialEbrahimzadeh/cifar100_gan/README.md

 # cifar100_gan
-triplegan and transfer learning by resenet101
+triplegan and feature extraction using resenet101

 Python 3
 install keras, tensorflow, tensorflow-gpu, and scipy.